Potential Fraud Ruining Credit

 Common Types of Credit Fraud

-- Identity Theft: Fraudsters use stolen personal information to open accounts and make transactions.
+- Identity Theft: Fraudsters use stolen personal information (such as Social Security numbers and birthdates) to open accounts and make transactions.

-- Loan Fraud: Scammers apply for loans using stolen identities, leaving victims with unexpected debts.
+- Loan Fraud: Scammers apply for loans using stolen identities, leaving victims with unexpected debts and negatively impacting their credit scores.

-- Account Takeover: Criminals gain control of an existing account to make fraudulent transactions.
+- Account Takeover: Criminals gain control of an existing account by changing passwords and contact details to make fraudulent transactions.

 Signs of Credit Fraud